codewithnonny/interview-preps/js.md

 console.log(person.name); // Output: 'John Doe'

-// Setting the name property using the setter person.name = 'Jane Smith'; // Setter is called console.log(person.name); // Output: 'Jane Smith'
+// Setting the name property using the setter person.name = "Jane Smith"; // Setter is called console.log(person.name); // Output: 'Jane Smith'

-person.name = ''; // Setter is called, but the value is not set due to validation console.log(person.name); // Output: 'Jane Smith'
+person.name = ""; // Setter is called, but the value is not set due to validation console.log(person.name); // Output: 'Jane Smith'
 ```